kamarabbas99/WareHouse-Inventory-app/README.md

 A user is able to add inventory from the list of items currently available with a non-zero quantity.
 Once the item is chosen the user can specify a quantity for the amount of the item to remove.
 Removing an item will be reflected in the application.
 This feature will take 3 days to implement.

+### Re-Ordering

+A user can reorder an item that already exists in the warehouse.
+The user can reorder a specified quantity for a single item or multiple different items.
+This feature will take 2 days to implement.

 ### Order Automation

 Some of the items(selected by user) will be automatically added to the cart everyday.
 The user can edit those items or add new